Plisp/markov-zuckerberg/README.md

 ```

 ## Usage
 Create a file named `token` containing your bot token and run `./zucc`.
-Boom.
-Optionally make a file called `channels` with alternating channels and ID's delimited by spaces.
+Optionally make a file `channels` containing alternating channels and IDs delimited by whitespace.